 It’s always better to let burger meat thaw first before you cook it.

-Of course, we all live very busy lives and sometimes we don’t have the time to wait for frozen meat patties to reach room temperature before we cook them.
+We don’t have the time to wait for frozen meat patties to reach room temperature before we cook them.

 So, does immediately cooking frozen burger patties pose potential health risks?